microsoft/vscode-docs/docs/extensions/example-debuggers.md

 With this setup you can now easily edit, transpile, and debug Mock Debug.

-Now the real work begins: you will have to replace the 'mock' implementation by some 'real' code that talks to your debugger or runtime.
+But now the real work begins: you will have to replace the 'mock' implementation in `src/mockDebug.ts` by some 'real' code that talks to your debugger or runtime.

-## Anatomy of the Debug Adapter package.json
+## Anatomy of the package.json of a Debug Extension

 Let's have a closer look at the debug adapter contribution of an VS Code extension.
 Like every VS Code extension, a debug adapter extension has a `package.json` file that declares the fundamental properties **name**, **publisher**,